Roo7K1d/Jitsi-Meet-Raider/README.md

 - In `config.json` you can adjust everything to your liking:
 ```
 {
-    "url": "YourJitsiMeetURL", //Your Jitsi Meet URL
+    "url": "YourRoomURL", //Your Jitsi Meet URL
-    "numberofbots": "5", //The desired number of bots you want (WARNING: Currently the script is very computationally intensive, more bots will probably cause your pc to lag!)
+    "numberofbots": "YourBotAmount", //The desired number of bots you want (WARNING: Currently the script is very computationally intensive, more bots will probably cause your pc to lag!)
     "haspassword": false, //Whether the meeting uses a password or not
-    "password": "YourJitsiMeetPassword", //The password the meeting uses (if "haspassword" is true)
+    "password": "YourRoomPassword", //The password the meeting uses (if "haspassword" is true)
-    "message": "YourCustomMessage", //The message you want the bots to send
+    "message": "YourMessage", //The message you want the bots to send
     "writemessage": true, //Whether or not you want every bot to repeatedly send your custom message
     "raisehands": true, //Whether or not you want every bot to repeatedly raise their hands
     "userandomnames": true, //Whether or not you want the bots to have randomly generated usernames